 Portfolio Parts and Requirements

-This section outlines how to prepare a paper-based portfolio.
-An e-portfolio will contain the same parts although navigation will understandably differ.
-Your mentor will advise you on this.
+This section outlines how to prepare an e-Portfolio.
+A paper-based portfolio will contain the same parts although navigation will understandably differ.
+A printable version of the paper-based checklist is available.

 Your portfolio must contain the following parts and meet the following requirements: